JihadArfat/DevOps-Final-Project/README.md

 # DevOps Final Project

-## Project Objective
+## Project Overview
-Design and implement a comprehensive CI/CD pipeline for a service deployed in a microservices architecture within Kubernetes.
+This project demonstrates a CI/CD pipeline for a microservices architecture deployed in a Kubernetes cluster on AWS.
+The pipeline includes automated build, test, and deployment processes for both development and production environments, using Jenkins and ArgoCD for continuous integration and continuous delivery.

 # Table of Contents